CHAIRS: Nadja Haiden, Lucie Strecker, Klaus Spiess, Susanne Gahbauer

 is an artist with Greek-Austrian-German backgrounds.
 Her work “MILK”, a work in progress since 2011, considering breast-milk as matter (Kunst-Stoff) and currency, has been published by Passagen Verlag Wien 2018 and shown in FAN (Fine Art Network) Vienna 2016 and THE ART FOUNDATION (TAF) ATHENS in October 2018.

-works as an Artist and Researcher in the fields of Performance and Hybrid Art.
-She currently holds a Senior Postdoc Position at the Art & Science Department of the University of Applied Arts Vienna.
+Lucie works as an Artist and Researcher in the fields of Hybrid Arts and holds a Senior Postdoc Position at the University of Applied Arts Vienna.
+Krööt is a choreographer who presented her performances at venues including ImPulsTanz Vienna; de Appel Amsterdam; de Singel Antwerp.

 Nadja Haiden Nutrition and Human Milk Banking